 From time-to-time, positions open up in the Legal Resources Centre.
-The LRC employs legal staff, legal support staff such as paralegals and researchers, and non-legal staff, including communication and grant officers, financial officers and office administrators.
+The LRC employs legal staff, legal support staff such as paralegals and researchers, and non-legal staff, including communication and grant officers, financial officers, and office administrators.

-Experience in the non-profit sector and an interest in human rights is not a prerequisite, but is helpful in the application process.
+Experience in the non-profit sector and an interest in human rights is not a prerequisite but is helpful in the application process.
 The LRC is committed to transformation; applications from previously disadvantaged candidates are therefore strongly encouraged.

-The purpose of the LRC’s Candidate Attorney Programme is to train graduates in the field of public interest litigation and constitutional law.
+The purpose of the LRC’s candidate attorney programme is to train graduates in the field of public interest litigation and constitutional law.
 The CA programme is for two years.

 In 2017, the LRC welcomed its first Arthur Chaskalson Pupillage Fellows.
 The Chaskalson LRC Pupillage Fellowship was launched to assist persons intending to undertake pupillage and with an interest in public interest practice, and provides support to fellows in the form of a one-year bursary.
-The Fellowship is awarded to excellent candidates committed to the achievement of a just society and realising the vision of the Constitution.
+The Fellowship is awarded to excellent candidates committed to the achievement of a just society and realizing the vision of the Constitution.

 The Fellow/s serve pupillage in accordance with all the ordinary requirements applicable to pupils at the Bar and are required to work both from the LRC offices and from chambers, under the supervision of the mentor, and to engage with other members of the Bar in order to acquire the necessary exposure and experience across all areas of practice.

 Following the completion of pupillage, it is envisaged that the candidate may take up a position as junior counsel in the LRC’s Constitutional Litigation Unit, subject to the availability of a position and funds.

 - An LLB degree (further postgraduate qualifications will be an advantage);